frida/frida-website/_i18n/en/_docs/stalker.md

-likely the first thing to be carried out in our instrumented block, we don't know what local variables the application code has stored in the redzone and so we must ensure that we advance the stackpointer beyond it before we start using the stack to store information for the stalker engine.
+likely the first thing to be carried out in our instrumented block, we don't know what local variables the application code has stored in the redzone and so we must ensure that we advance the stackpointer beyond it before we start using the stack to store information for the Stalker engine.

 ## Context Helpers